day8/re-frame/docs/clojurescript.md

 ***Question***: so, how do we call this function?

-***Answer***: easy, just place it as the first element in a form.
+***Answer***: easy, we already know how, just place it as the first element in a form.
 Then add a 2nd element in that form, which is the actual argument.
 Like this:
 ```clj
 ; Aside: a line which starts with a semi-colon is a comment